Priorities for Strategy 2.1

 Priority areas include:

-- Identifying critical aspects of the exposome (experiences and the environment) and how particular exposures and temporal patterning shape neurodevelopment and modify illness trajectory.
+- Identifying critical aspects of the exposome (experiences and the environment) and how particular exposures and temporal patterning shape neurodevelopment, behavioral development, and illness trajectory.
 Studies of the effects of environmental toxins are not a priority for NIMH.

-- Studying neural plasticity induced by interventions in humans, including behavioral, cognitive, neurostimulation, and pharmacological approaches and testing whether targeted interventions can lead to long-term changes in behavioral and/or brain measures.
+- Studying neural plasticity induced by interventions in humans, including behavioral, cognitive, neurostimulation, biologic, and pharmacological approaches, and testing whether targeted interventions can lead to long-term changes in behavioral and/or brain measures.

 - Examining the neural specificity and predictors of intervention effects and identifying sensitive periods to optimize interventions for long-term effects.